-2. Nectarine Avocado Caprese Salad (California Grown)
+2. Nectarine Caprese with Avocado Salad (California Grown)

-It even gets better: it’s nectarine season as I’m writing this blog post!
+It even gets better: it’s nectarine season as I am writing this blog post!
 Both the hubs and I love nectarines.
-Love the idea of adding some to a savory dish.
+I love the idea of adding some to a savory dish.
 Even more: avocado and nectarine go extremely well together.

 Food blogger Susan, who created this nectarine avocado caprese salad recipe, is absolutely right: I love the addition of the pistachios.
-Lovely stacks, what a yummy and gorgeous looking starter!
-Thanks Susan!
+Lovely colorful stacks, what a yummy and gorgeous looking starter this is!

 3. Oven Roasted Tomato Caprese Salad with Orecchiette & Pesto (Lovely Little Kitchen)

-Like I said before: sometimes other ingredients are added to a classic caprese, like a basil pesto.
-I’ve prepared caprese salads with pesto before.
-It’s a great alternative for the fresh basil leaves of course.
+Like I said before: sometimes other ingredients are added to a classic tomato and mozzarella caprese, like a fresh and vibrant basil pesto.
+I have prepared caprese salads with pesto before.
+It is a great alternative for the fresh basil leaves of course.

 So how about making a caprese pasta salad?
 Truth be told, one of my absolute favorite types of pasta is orecchiette.
 Or thick ear shaped pasta that literally means ‘little ears’.

 4. Winter Caprese Salad with Caramelized Squash (Get Inspired Everyday)

 Caprese salad without fresh tomatoes?
 Sure thing!
-Honestly, I was looking for a winter version of this fresh and light summer caprese salad.
-And that’s just what I find at Get Inspired Everyday.
+Honestly, I was looking for a winter version of this fresh and light summer tomato caprese salad.
+And that is just what I find over at Get Inspired Everyday.